Tauka/yandex-internship-task-2017-fall/README.md

 # Yandex Internship Interview Task 2017 Fall

-It is a front end task from Yandex
+It is a source code of front end task from Yandex

 ### Prerequisites

-You have install sass compiler
+You have to install sass compiler

 ```
 gem install sass